How Buckhead’s Shepherd Center saved the Atlanta 1996 Paralympic Games

 Today, Shepherd declines to say much about the “Sinful Six” and the deal.
 “I’m taking the high road now… I’m not digging it up,” she said, but added, “They were the losers.
 We were the winners.”

-Shepherd she attended the 1992 Summer Olympics in Barcelona, Spain, and happened to have Juan Antonio Samaranch, then the International Olympics Committee president, sit next to her.
+Shepherd said she attended the 1992 Summer Olympics in Barcelona, Spain, and happened to have Juan Antonio Samaranch, then the International Olympics Committee president, sit next to her.
 She gave him an earful.
 “I said, ‘You know, it’s crazy to have two different committees holding events,’” she recalled.

 “They didn’t understand it, were scared of it,” she said of Olympics officials’ attitude toward the Paralympics.
 “It was something they didn’t understand would help the city become more accessible.”